yablochko8/color-finder-semantic-search/COOKBOOK.md

 This is called an RPC (Remote Procedure Call) Function.

-For our needs, we're going to want to query the embedding column, and get results back with name, hex, and is_good_name fields.
+For our needs, we're going to want to query the embedding column, and get results back with `name`, `hex`, and `is_good_name` fields.
 We don't need to specify the index we're calling, as there should be only one for that column.

 Here's the code for creating the index: